-From the beginning of Western thought, the theme of human depravity runs deep, related to the idea of humankind's fall from grace and the emergence of original sin.
+From the beginning of Western thought, the theme of human depravity runs deep fall from grace and the emergence of original sin.
 This view meshed well with many modern "scientific" interpretations of the evolution of human behavior.
-Recognition of the close evolutionary relationship between humans and apes, from the time of Darwin's Descent of Man (1874) on, has encouraged theories that look to modern apes for evidence of parallel behaviors reflecting this relationship.
+Recognition of the close evolutionary relationship between humans and apes, from the time of Darwin's Descent of Man (1874) on, has encouraged